Private equity firm Kimmeridge criticizes high exec pay in energy sector - Up News Info

 Kimmeridge’s paper said while annual bonuses in 2020 were paid below target, the median payout of 95% still seemed “unjustifiably” high for a year when the median share price return was a negative 36%.

-Commodity prices should no longer serve as a key factor for rewarding executives, the paper said, and Kimmeridge believes that long-term incentives for the CEO should be fully performance-based.
+Commodity prices should no longer serve as a key factor for rewarding executives, the paper said, and Kimmeridge believes that long-term incentives for the CEO should be completely performance-based.

 “Higher commodity prices may temporarily alleviate some of the investor pressure on reforming governance, but it is important to remember that this is a highly cyclical industry destined to repeat the mistakes of the past if the underlying issues around alignment and accountability are not properly addressed.”